doxigo/drupal-radix-cli/README.md

 - **List Components**: Display all available Radix components.
 - **Add Components**: Add Radix components to your theme, automatically replacing any existing ones.
+- **Generate Components**: Generate a new component folder with all the necessary files.

 ## Installation